 The operator of a combustion turbine system is expected to install, operate and maintain continuous monitoring devices to measure the quantities (where applicable) of heat input (HI), heat output (HO) and power output (PO) and record the integrated averages on an hourly basis with a known date and time reference.
 The use of advanced electronic instruments and devices together with a computer-controlled data recording and processing system is expected to achieve the highest level of accuracy for measured data and resulting recorded values according to the known date and time reference.
-For example, the devices could measure values such as natural gas fuel input (cubic metres per second - m3/s), natural gas HHV (megajoules per cubic metre - MJ/m3), electrical PO (MW), steam flow (kilograms per second - kg/s), steam pressure (kiloPascals - kPa), steam temperature (degrees Celsius - °C), ambient air temperature (°C), barometric pressure (kPa) and other parameters as necessary to quantify the HI, HO and PO.
+For example, the devices could measure values such as natural gas fuel input (cubic metres per second - m3/s), natural gas HHV (megajoules per cubic metre - MJ/m3), electrical PO (MW), steam flow (kilograms per second - kg/s), steam pressure (kiloPascals - kPa), steam temperature (degrees Celsius - °C), ambient outdoor air temperature (°C), barometric pressure (kPa) and other parameters as necessary to quantify the HI, HO and PO.

-In configurations with multiple SCTs and/or multiple Rankine cycle turbines, the PO of each Rankine cycle turbine(s) should be proportionately allocated to the PO of each SCT, according to its contribution to the input energy of each Rankine cycle turbine.
+In configurations with multiple SCTs and one or more Rankine cycle turbine(s), the PO of each Rankine cycle turbine should be proportionately allocated to the PO of each SCT, according to its contribution to the input energy of each Rankine cycle turbine.

-Likewise, in configurations with multiple SCTs and/or multiple Rankine cycle turbines, the HO of each Rankine cycle turbine should be proportionally allocated to each SCT according to its contribution to the input energy of each Rankine cycle turbine.
+Likewise, in configurations with multiple SCTs and one or more Rankine cycle turbine(s), the HO of each Rankine cycle turbine should be proportionally allocated to each SCT according to its contribution to the input energy of each Rankine cycle turbine.